Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Introduction

 Wide-ranging application-oriented research in diverse domains emerged from the promising potentials of QKMs.
-This ranges from financial classification tasks~\cite{miyabe2023} and quantum support vector machines (QSVM) for modeling transition probabilities in health and disability insurance~\cite{Djehiche2021} over a quantum kernel classifier for real high-dimensional data taken from the domain of cosmology~\cite{Peters2021} to QKMs for solving differential equations~\cite{Paine2023}.
-Apart from that, several works aims to understand the impact of certain properties of the underlying data encoding circuits on the model performance.
-In this regard, Hubregtsen \emph{et al.}~\cite{Hubregtsen2021} performed a numerical study on the relation between classification accuracy and the PQC's expressibility and entangling capability.
-Similar works~\cite{Tomono2022,Sharma2023} explore the effect of entanglement in data encoding circuits on the performance of different classification tasks using FQKs.
-The importance of data preprocessing in FQKs is demonstrated in Ref.~\cite{John2023} based on experiments with real-world classification datasets.
-Moreover, there are recent efforts to automize the encoding circuit architecture search, cf., e.g., Ref.~\cite{Rapp2024} and references therein.
+This ranges from financial classification tasks~\citep{miyabe2023}, quantum support vector machines (QSVMs) for modelling tranisition probabilities in health and disability insurance~\citep{Djehiche2021}, and a quantum kernel classifier for real high-dimensional data from cosmology~\citep{Peters2021}, and QKMs for solving differential equations~\citep{Paine2023}.
+Moreover, there are recent efforts to automize the encoding circuit architecture search, cf., e.g., Ref.~\citep{Rapp2025} and references therein.